-With this Personal Statement, the writer received interview offers from St George’s University of London, Keele, Hull and York Medical School and Exeter.
-They received admission offers from Exeter and St George’s and they are due to start at St George’s in September.
+With this personal statement, the student received interview offers from St George’s University of London, Keele, Hull and York Medical School, and Exeter.
+They got admission offers from Exeter and St George’s, and chose St. George’s.

-Here, they break their personal statement down into parts, analysing each section as they go so you can learn from their experience.
+Here we break their personal statement down into parts, analysing each section so you can learn from their experience.

-In my role as an emergency medic with an event ambulance company, I have seen the importance of a calm, scientific approach, relying on knowledge of clinical skills and trauma management, as well as learning from advice from my seniors.
-Whilst assisting a paramedic move a patient with an incomplete lesion of the lumbar spine, it became apparent to me just how important teamwork is, having to communicate every action to each other to properly use a spinal scoop.
-I continue to train in my spare time, learning more of the wide range of skills necessary to treat a diversity physiological problems in differing situations.
+In my role as an emergency medic with an event ambulance company, I have seen the importance of a calm, scientific approach, relying on knowledge of clinical skills - especially trauma management - as well as learning from advice from my seniors.
+Whilst assisting a paramedic move a patient with an incomplete injury of the lumbar spine, I realised just how important that clinical knowledge is, having to rely on it in emergency situations to correctly diagnose a patient and use equipment accurately.
+It is also clear to me the wide range of skills needed to treat physiological problems in emergency and non-emergency situations.

-This was reinforced when I shadowed a GP on call with the local ambulance trust.
-It became obvious how diverse a doctor’s skill set must be to rapidly gain control of an emergency situation and lead the paramedics.
-Watching the crew deal with a cardiac arrest, the importance of teamwork was obvious as each member carried out their roles instinctively, communicating correctly for the best outcome of the patient.
-The urgency of this setting was in contrast to a GP surgery where the doctor was able to employ a more holistic approach due to a relationship built up over time.
+When I shadowed a GP on call with the local ambulance trust, it became obvious how diverse a doctor’s skill set must be to rapidly gain control of an emergency situation and lead the team.
+Watching the crew deal with a cardiac arrest, the importance of teamwork was clear as each member carried out their roles instinctively, communicating correctly for the best outcome of the patient.
+The urgency of this setting contrasted to a GP surgery where a doctor employs a more holistic approach due to a relationship built up over time.
 This led me to read This is Going to Hurt by Adam Kay to explore more long term experiences of being a doctor.
 Kay’s humour showed me the importance of managing your own mental health and resilience as a doctor; something I didn’t see in person during my work shadowing.

-It is very important to talk about your medical work experience placements.
-Whilst you should mention briefly that you did to provide context, it is much more beneficial to talk about what you saw and learnt.
+You should write about your medical work experience placements.
+Whilst you should mention briefly what you did to provide context, it is much more beneficial to talk about what you learnt.
 Reflect on a situation where you saw the necessity of a critical skill e.g. teamwork and why it was important.

-You should also reflect on how you have seen something of the real world of medicine and the stresses and difficulties of it.
-This shows you understand what you are applying for.
+You should also reflect on how you have seen something of the real world of medicine and the stresses and difficulties of it to show that you understand what you are applying for.
 If your work experience led you to research anything further, point this out too, again, to demonstrate your interest and curiosity in the subject.

 It is good to reflect on current issues in modern medicine, such as the elderly crisis.
 This shows you grasp the issues facing you and the realities of a career in medicine.

-If you have done extra learning that is relevant to your work experience, it’s important to share this and to be as specific as possible about what you learned and how you applied this either during or after your work experience.
+If you have done extra reading or studying that is relevant to your work experience, it’s important to share this and to be as specific as possible about what you learned and how you applied this either during or after your work experience.
 It shows that you have taken the time to research something that particularly interests you.
-Independent learning is also a key part of studying medicine so it’s vital you show off this skill.
+Independent learning is also a key part of studying medicine so it’s vital you demonstrate this skill in your personal statement.

-I enjoy my A-level subjects and have taken part in Biology and Physics Olympiads in which I gained gold and silver, and am a member of the Science Society where I have engaged younger students by talking in assemblies about upcoming trips to local science museums.
-I also co-founded the school Medical Society, inviting a GP and the Executive Medical Director of SWAST to give lectures to an audience of younger pupils interested in studying medicine.
+At school, I have taken part in Biology and Physics Olympiads in which I gained gold and silver.
+I am also a member of the Science Society where I have engaged younger students by talking in assemblies about upcoming trips to local science museums.
+I also co-founded the school’s Medical Society, inviting a GP and the Executive MD of SWAST to talk to Year 9s-12s interested in studying medicine.